-9. Approval with Conditions.
-Based on the aforementioned findings, the Planning Commission recommends the City Council to adopt a resolution to approve Tentative Subdivision Map 2023-03 (Exhibit '1'), subject to the conditions set forth in Exhibit '2' (Tentative Subdivision Map 2023-03 conditions of approval) attached hereto.
-10. Effective Date of Resolution.
-This Resolution shall become effective immediately.
-The Secretary of the Planning Commission shall certify to the adoption of the Resolution and shall transmit copies of the same to the City Council of the City of Kerman
+4. Approved with Conditions.
+Based on the aforementioned findings, the City Council adopts a resolution to approve Tentative Subdivision Map 2023-03 (Exhibit '1'), subject to the conditions set forth in Exhibit '2' (Tentative Subdivision Map 2023-03 conditions of approval) attached hereto.
+5. Effective Date of Resolution.
+This Resolution shall become effective immediately after the City Council approves Rezone 2023-03 and said ordinance adopting the same then becomes effective.

-I HEREBY CERTIFY that the foregoing Resolution was approved at a special meeting of the City of Kerman Planning Commission on the 22nd day of September 2025, and was fully adopted at said meeting by the following vote:
+The foregoing resolution was adopted by the City Council of the City of Kerman at a regular meeting held on the 22nd day of October 2025, by the following vote: